kaos/underpants/README.md

 This is a toy POC testing out the feasability of using the [Pants Build System](https://www.pantsbuild.org/) as a rule engine in your Python application.

-It's also a test-bed for exploring the intricacies of rule caching etc.
+It's also a test-bed for me to explore the intricacies of rule caching etc.

 Expected output along the lines of: